Death Certificates now online; paper certificates OK through May 1

 If you are a clinician who signs death certificates, or who may need to sign them in future, register now to ensure access to the NC Database for Vital Events (NC DAVE).
 The account request process takes just a minute or two to complete.
 Under state law, physicians, physician assistants and nurse practitioners may certify deaths.
 Individuals who sign death certificates are referred to as “medical certifiers”.

 The NC Office of Vital Records has notified NCMB that clinicians who have been identified as high-volume medical certifiers will receive priority and should have full access to NC DAVE by the Jan 1 deadline.
 Clinicians who have been deemed mid- or low-volume certifiers may have to wait a little longer.
 Vital Records estimates these certifiers will have full acesss by Feb.
-1. To keep death certificates moving during the transition, Vital Records will accept paper death certificates through Feb.
-28, 2022.
+1. Vital records announced in late February that it will accept paper death certificates through May 1, 2022.

 The state rolled the NC DAVE system out on a pilot basis statewide over the past year.
 Some medical certifiers are using the online system, but state officials are concerned that many still are not aware of NC DAVE and may not be ready.